taylorsilva/envs/raspberry-pi/nginx/Docs.md

 ln ~/envs/raspberry-pi/nginx/jellyfin.conf /etc/nginx/conf.d/jellyfin.conf
 ```

+After changing configs you should restart nginx.

 ## Let's Encrypt

 Install certbot.
 Main website has great instructions.
-You did the "just get a certificate" option instead of having certbot install the certs for you.
+You let it update the
+nginx config for you.
+You can see the jellyfin.conf for where the certs are
+located. certbot should set the system up to renew the certs automatically.
 https://certbot.eff.org/